Posts Tagged ‘my pregnant dog is eating poop’

 I have helped many owners, like you, who had also experienced this problem.

 As you can see from my story, habits can be broken.
 As with all habits, the concern may be that it is causing your dog harm.
 So, can this habit be classified as harmful?
 Let’s have a look…

 Is Poop Eating Harmful to Your Dog?

-Generally speaking, poop eating is not harmful.
+Generally speaking, poop is not harmful.
 However, (and their eggs) can be found in any animal poop, so regular worming ensures your dog is protected against infection.
 I strongly recommend ensuring your dog’s worming and vaccination schedules are kept up to date.

-Just be mindful that your dog’s metabolism, as strong as it is, could be occasionally upset by a poop eating habit.
+Just be mindful that your dog’s metabolism, as strong as it is, could be occasionally upset by a poop habit.

 Also, there are other potential dangers, such as toxoplasmosis.
 Toxoplasmosis is a disease that is found across a wide variety of mammals, and can be extremely harmful to unborn children.
 It can cause miscarriages, or if it crosses the placenta, it can cause severe damage to the baby’s nervous system.
 On top of that, anyone with a weakened immune system is at risk of getting seriously ill with toxoplasmosis.

-I would advise you now that if your dog is eating poop and you, or any family or friends, are pregnant, then limit the amount of contact that you, your family or friends, have with the dog or anything she may lick.
+I would advise you now that if your dog is poop and you, or any family or friends, are pregnant, then limit the amount of contact that you, your family or friends, have with the dog or anything she may lick.
 Also, scrub your hands every time you handle the dog.

 It’s been reported that toxoplasmosis was responsible for world famous tennis player, Martina Navratilova, being defeated in the 1982 US Tennis Open.
 It has also been cited, by different sources, as being the reason for Martina quitting her tennis career.